Safeguarding Your Cloud

 1. Clear Communication

-Ensure that your organization has a clear understanding of the shared responsibility model.
+Ensure that your organization understands the shared responsibility model.
 Establish open lines of communication with your CSP to clarify any ambiguities.

 2. Security Tools